South Florida Bulls men's basketball: Lee Rose era (1980–1986)

 1982–83 was by far the young program's most successful season at the time.
 The Bulls won the second Florida Four, which was discontinued after the season.
 The 82–83 squad recorded the first 20 win season in team history, going 22–10.
-Rose's 82–83 team also finished as runners up in the Sun Belt Conference tournament and won the program's first ever postseason game, defeating Fordham in the first round of the 1983 National Invitation Tournament.
+Rose's 82–83 team also finished as runners up in the Sun Belt Conference tournament and won the program's first postseason game, defeating Fordham in the first round of the 1983 National Invitation Tournament.
 Finally, Charlie Bradley was named Sun Belt Player of the Year for the 1982–83 season.
 USF followed up their historic season with another 17–11 record in 1983–84, then went 18–12 in 1984–85 with another second round exit in the NIT after upsetting Wake Forest in the first round.

 1985–86 was the final year with Lee Rose at the helm for the Bulls, who posted a 14–14 record.
 Rose would leave the Bulls to become an assistant coach for the San Antonio Spurs.
 South Florida would finish the 6 season Rose era with an overall record of 106–69.